"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: AI Incident and Research Alignment (RQ3)

 \subsection{Timing}

-Vendor disclosure policies were slow to affirmatively address AI vulnerabilities relative to both academia and actual incidents.
-The first disclosure policies in industry that mention AI was Tripadvisor's in late 2018, followed by Asana in 2020, Coveo in 2021, and Sendbird and Dropbox in 2022 (see Figure~\ref{fig:evolution}).
+Vendor disclosure policies affirmatively addressed AI vulnerabilities later relative to both academia and actual incidents.
+The first disclosure policy in industry that mentioned AI was Tripadvisor's in late 2018, followed by Asana in 2020, Coveo in 2021, and Sendbird and Dropbox in 2022 (see Figure~\ref{fig:evolution}).
 By contrast, there were public reports of AI incidents as early as 2012 (see Figure~\ref{fig:mit}).
 Academics had already been asking questions like ``can machine learning be secure?'' since 2006~\cite{barreno2006can}.
-A stream of seminal articles suggested the answer was ``no''~\cite{dalvi2004adversarial, szegedy2013intriguing, goodfellow2014explaining, carlini2017towards}, which motivates disclosure policies.

-This raises the question of whether vendors could or should have clarified disclosure policies earlier.
-It is useful to focus on AI vulnerabilities that were consistently accepted by vendors, such as model extraction (see Table~\ref{tab:vuln-types}).
-The first model extraction attack was published in 2016~\cite{tramer2016stealing}.
-As shown in Figure~\ref{fig:paper}, model extraction and inversion accounts for a quarter of security articles throughout 2020–2024.
+A stream of seminal papers suggested the answer was ``no''~\cite{dalvi2004adversarial, szegedy2013intriguing, goodfellow2014explaining, carlini2017towards}, which motivated disclosure policies.
+Focusing on a specific AI vulnerability, the first academic model extraction attack was published in 2016~\cite{tramer2016stealing}.
+As shown in Figure~\ref{fig:paper}, model extraction and inversion accounted for a quarter of security articles throughout 2020–2024.
 Yet, the first vendors to affirmatively clarify that such vulnerabilities were in scope were Google and Microsoft in 2023.
-This suggests vendors could have perhaps moved faster.